 Harvest and season closures.
 The fisher has not been commercially trapped in the western U.S. for most of this century.
-California, the last western state to allow commercial trapping, closed its season in 1946.
 Montana re-opened a limited season in 1983.
 At present, the fisher season in Montana occurs from 1 December to 15 February, and there is a statewide quota of 7 fishers per season; two districts, the northwest and the west-central, have separate fisher quotas of 2 and 5, respectively.
-Both districts previously had quotas of 10 fishers each; however, variable detection rates of fishers in statewide surveys prompted a conservative approach to harvest, and quotas have been reduced accordingly (B. Giddings, pers. comm.).
-Montana trappers are required to turn in incidentally captured fishers.
-Idaho Fish and Game pays \$5 for fishers that are found dead after being incidentally captured in traps set for other species (Melquist 1997).
+Both districts previously had quotas of 10 fishers each; however, variable detection rates of fishers from snow-track surveys prompted a conservative approach to harvest, and quotas have been reduced accordingly (B. Giddings, pers. comm.).
+Montana trappers are required to turn in fishers incidentally captured after the quota is reached.
+Idaho Fish and Game pays \$5 for fishers found dead after being incidentally captured in traps set for other species (Melquist 1997).
+The fisher is still commercially harvested in British Columbia, where a system of registered traplines is used for the management of furbearer harvests.